jlortiz528/academic-kickstart/content/courses/reviews/index.md

     name: Overview
     weight: 1
 ---
-"Really good lecturer...You can tell he wants his students to understand the material as best they can..."
+Really good lecturer...You can tell he wants his students to understand the material as best they can...

-"Always available for extra help and willing to explain things in detail.
-Makes sure everyone understands before moving on."
+Always available for extra help and willing to explain things in detail.
+Makes sure everyone understands before moving on

-"He is good at inspiring students to think and he is very patient as well."
+He is good at inspiring students to think and he is very patient as well.

-"Julio was very good at answering questions, quickly grading our assignments so we can understand our mistakes and giving extra help if needed."
+Julio was very good at answering questions, quickly grading our assignments so we can understand our mistakes and giving extra help if needed.

-"I have genuinely never had another professor that cares about teaching as much as Prof. Ortiz.
-He was always available and never once seemed annoyed with the amount of questions I asked (and there were a lot)...Many professors claim to be open to questions, but I have honestly never had an instructor who demonstrated the level of communication ability that Prof. Ortiz did..."
+I have genuinely never had another professor that cares about teaching as much as Prof. Ortiz.
+He was always available and never once seemed annoyed with the amount of questions I asked (and there were a lot)...Many professors claim to be open to questions, but I have honestly never had an instructor who demonstrated the level of communication ability that Prof. Ortiz did...

-"Very clear, very prompt in responses, super helpful, honestly one of the best experiences ive had in a class at bu. thanks! :)"
+Very clear, very prompt in responses, super helpful, honestly one of the best experiences ive had in a class at bu. thanks! :)

-"He makes a hard class seem easy.
-Lectures make clear what we have to know for exams"
+He makes a hard class seem easy.
+Lectures make clear what we have to know for exams

-"Very clear explanation of the materials.
-Also really helpful feedback for the final essay"
+Very clear explanation of the materials.
+Also really helpful feedback for the final essay

-"He is hardworking, makes an e􀃠ort in explaining the concepts clearly.
+He is hardworking, makes an e􀃠ort in explaining the concepts clearly.
 Encourages to participate and ask questions.
-Knows his concepts really well. takes e􀃠orts to actually explain concepts e􀃠ectively always available for extra classes"
+Knows his concepts really well. takes e􀃠orts to actually explain concepts e􀃠ectively always available for extra classes